-Collection Summary: An interview of Alice Winchester conducted 1993 Sept.
-17-1995 June 29, by Robert F. Brown, for the Archives of American Art, over three sessions, in Winchester's home, Danbury, Conn.
+Collection Summary: An interview of Alice Winchester conducted 1993 September 17-1995 June 29, by Robert F. Brown, for the Archives of American Art, over three sessions, in Winchester's home, Danbury, Connecticut.

-JUNE 29, 1995 session: Winchester talks further on great collectors of American antiques at mid-century, especially Henry Francis Du Pont and Mr. and Mr. and Mrs. Henry Flynt of Deerfield, Mass. and collector's habits and tastes in general.
+Winchester talks further on great collectors of American antiques at mid-century, especially Henry Francis Du Pont and Mr. and Mr. and Mrs. Henry Flynt of Deerfield, Massachusetts. and collector's habits and tastes in general.
 She also talks about other authorities on antiques, including Marshall and "Petey" Davidson and Joseph Downs of the American Wing of the Met.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.